jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 > You can configure Amazon Redshift to automatically copy snapshots (automated or manual) of a cluster to another AWS Region through feature **Enable Cross-Region Snapshots**

+> Amazon Redshift automatically takes incremental snapshots that track changes to the cluster since the previous automated snapshot.
+>Automated snapshots retain all of the data required to restore a cluster from a snapshot.
+You can create a snapshot schedule to control when automated snapshots are taken, or you can take a manual snapshot any time.

 ### DocumentDB